gxrj/Zeladoria/README.md

 -  The system will be use for two different types o user, with totally diferent flows os service, so its split one frontend application for citizens 'user-client' and other frontend application for public agent 'agent-client'

+- Frontend for citizens will be run in desktop as well as mobile plataforms, currently using pure angular.
+  With plans to use angular+ionic or pure angular pwa or angular with nativescript

+- Frontend for public agents will be run in desktop only using angular

+  As the machine used for developing this project is modest, it can only run one frontend application at a time hence both runs at 4200 port

 </span>